-- 1. Demonstrate a comprehensive understanding of climatology, and climate change. - 2.
-Demonstrate an understanding of how the processes affecting climate change vary at a range of spatial and temporal scales. - 3.
-Articulate appropriate techniques which may be employed in order to provide a holistic and interdisciplinary approach to managing climate change - 4.
-Demonstrate a critical awareness of the interaction between people and the environment and how human alteration impacts upon natural process at a range of temporal and spatial scales - 5.
-Demonstrate critical awareness of the main methodologies (including GIS) used in the analysis and interpretation of climatological data - 6.
-Apply appropriate techniques to problem solving and hypothesis testing - 7.
-Observe, collect, analyse, synthesize and summarise climatological information from a range of diverse sources. - 8.
-Evaluate the significance of data (both quantitative and qualitative), draw appropriate interpretations and conclusions and contextualise their findings - 9.
-Critically evaluate the strengths and weaknesses of contrasting theories and interpretations and consequently develop logical argument - 10.
-Evaluate and take responsibility for their own learning and reflect upon that learning - 11.
-Communicate (including all written, verbal and visual forms of communication) complex results and synthesise outputs via the use of analytical techniques
+Code Description PLO1 Demonstrate a comprehensive understanding of climatology, and climate change.
+PLO2 Evaluate and take responsibility for their own learning and reflect upon that learning PLO3 Communicate (including all written, verbal and visual forms of communication) complex results and synthesise outputs via the use of analytical techniques PLO4 Design, plan and implement relevant methodologies to collect data (including secondary data sources) relevant for addressing a particular problem or question PLO5 Apply professional ethics and standards PLO6 Undertake the management of large datasets PLO7 Undertake field and laboratory investigations with due regard for health and safety PLO8 Demonstrate an understanding of how the processes affecting climate change vary at a range of spatial and temporal scales.
+PLO9 Articulate appropriate techniques which may be employed in order to provide a holistic and interdisciplinary approach to managing climate change PLO10 Demonstrate a critical awareness of the interaction between people and the environment and how human alteration impacts upon natural process at a range of temporal and spatial scales PLO11 Demonstrate critical awareness of the main methodologies (including GIS) used in the analysis and interpretation of climatological data PLO12 Apply appropriate techniques to problem solving and hypothesis testing PLO13 Observe, collect, analyse, synthesize and summarise climatological information from a range of diverse sources PLO14 Evaluate the significance of data (both quantitative and qualitative), draw appropriate interpretations and conclusions and contextualise their findings PLO15 Critically evaluate the strengths and weaknesses of contrasting theories and interpretations and consequently develop logical argument